 Questions about these options?
 Call us at 805.893.2049 or email firstname.lastname@example.org

 Currently, we do not accept direct payment from insurance companies.
 However, we will provide you with the necessary documentation and receipts to submit to your insurance company for reimbursement.
 Insurance companies vary in their policies about what services they will cover, so we encourage you to check with your insurance provider first if this is something you wish to do.

 CPT (Current Procedural Terminology) codes are assigned to every service that a physician or mental health professional provides.
 Insurance companies need these specific codes to process payment and reimbursement claims.
 All relevant codes will be included on your encounter form (receipt for our services).
 Our evaluation falls under multiple insurance codes:

-96101 Psychological testing, interpretation, and reporting by a psychologist, 6 hours
+96130 Psychological testing, interpretation, and reporting by a psychologist (first hour)

-96102 Psychological testing administered by technician, 5 hours
+96130 Psychological testing administered by technician (first hour)

-90847 Family psychotherapy with a patient present (feedback session), 1 hour
+90847 Family psychotherapy with a patient present (feedback session)

 In addition, insurance companies will often request the ICD-10 (International Classification of Diseases - 10th edition) code corresponding to the patient's medical condition.
 Autism spectrum disorder falls under the following ICD-10 code:

 - After reviewing information on our website, please complete our online registration form found HERE.